 The owner also might consider reading blogs on online reputation.
 He could participate on professional social media sites.
 He could also optimize his website and LinkedIn profile.
 This would “push” the “bad” news to page 2 in the search returns.

 One caveat?
-Google is testing infinite scrolling on mobile search returns.
-That “page 2” return soon may be viewed more often.
+Google now has infinite scrolling on mobile search returns.
+That “page 2” return is only found on desktop searches now.

 Online Brand Problem